aarongilly/notes/content/Do the Simplest Thing.md

 ---
 **Basic life advice that’s almost always been right**

-A lesson you’ve learned over and over again: do the simplest thing.
+A lesson you’ve learned over and over again:

+> [!tip] **Do the simplest thing.**

 This has come in various forms:

 - When choosing between options, pick the one with fewer moving parts and dependencies.
+	- *Especially* when making plans involving coordination of multiple parties.
+Complexity causes confusion, confusion hurts execution.
 - Don’t start from scratch when it’s simpler to use an existing system. [[Don’t Reinvent Things]]
 - Don’t solve hypothetical problems. [[YAGNI]]
 - Set simple goals.
 Apply yourself to achieving them in the simplest possible way. [[SMART Goals]]